 What, then, are these other worlds?

-Billy Summer’s story is told in first person, and at the beginning, Billy seems very simple, almost slow.
-He is clearly regarded as a world class shot, and he has a reputation that proceeds him.
+Billy Summer’s story is told in third person, and at the beginning, Billy seems very simple, almost slow.
+He is clearly regarded as a world class shot, and he has a reputation that precedes him.
 He comes across as a slightly more intelligent Charlie Gordon at the opening of Flowers for Algernon.
 But this is a ruse.
 Billy is much smarter than he appears (there are layers and layers to Billy, other worlds beyond these).
 Billy chooses to show only his “dumb self” to his clients.
 Billy is well aware of this.

 Billy’s cover story for his current job is as a writer who has to buckle down because he’s been partying too much.
 His “agent” finds him a quiet place to live somewhere bordering the South in the U.S., a small town called Midwood.
 There, Billy waits for his prey, and in the meantime, pretends to live the life of a writer, one in which is writes his own story as cover.
 He even recognizes his relationship to Charlie Gordon: